Wisconsin's 7th Senate district

-The 7th Senate district of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in southeast Wisconsin, the district comprises eastern and southeastern Milwaukee County, including downtown, south side, and lakeshore areas of the city of Milwaukee, as well as the cities of Cudahy, Oak Creek, South Milwaukee, and St. Francis, and part of the city of Franklin.
-The district also contains the University of Wisconsin–Milwaukee campus, the Milwaukee Art Museum (Quadracci Pavilion), the Port of Milwaukee, Milwaukee Mitchell International Airport, and the Henry Maier Festival Park, site of Milwaukee's annual Summerfest.
+The 7th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in southeast Wisconsin, the district comprises eastern and southeastern Milwaukee County, including downtown, south side, and lakeshore areas of the city of Milwaukee, as well as the cities of Cudahy, Oak Creek, South Milwaukee, and St. Francis, and part of the city of Greenfield.
+The district contains landmarks such as the University of Wisconsin–Milwaukee campus, the Milwaukee Art Museum (Quadracci Pavilion), the Port of Milwaukee, Milwaukee Mitchell International Airport, and the Henry Maier Festival Park, site of Milwaukee's annual Summerfest.

 Current elected officials

 Chris Larson is the senator representing the 7th district.
 He was first elected in the 2010 general election, after defeating incumbent Jeffrey Plale in a primary challenge.

 Each Wisconsin State Senate district is composed of three State Assembly districts.
 The 7th Senate district comprises the 19th, 20th, and 21st Assembly districts.
 The current representatives of those districts are: